hackoregon/cropcompass-vagrant/README.md

     cd cropcompass-vagrant
     git checkout django-offline
     ```

+    Note that on Windows, some versions of Git will convert the line endings of text files from Unix (LF only) to DOS/Windows (CR-LF) format.
+If your Git does this, the Vagrant provisioning step will die a horrible death.
+I'm looking for an in-Vagrant fix, but meanwhile, make sure your Git is configured to not modify any line endings.
 3. On Windows, do `.\build.bat`.
 On MacOS or Linux, do `./build.bat`.

 This will take some time.
 If anything croaks, do a `vagrant ssh`.
 You can see all the log files in `~/logs`.